ddowse/pfSense-pkg-openvpn-multihop/README.md

 95.211.95.232/32   10.3.3.2           UGS      ovpnc1
 ```

 Connecting now to the IP 95.211.95.232 will go trough the first tunnel.

+When the tunnel configuration is extended.
+The steps as before are repeated and route-up and route-exec are changed to the new exit.

 ## Issues